clairefinley/clairefinley.github.io/content/authors/admin/_index.md

     date_end: ''
     summary: |
       I expect to obtain my Master's of the Arts (MA) in Astronomy in December 2025.
+      I will be continuing my studies as a PhD candidate at the University of California, Santa Barbara beginning May 2026.
   - area: B.S.
 Astronomy and Astrophysics
     institution: Villanova University
     date_start: 2019-08-01